elcicd/el-CICD-docs/tutorial.md

        -l projectid=test-cicd -n test-cicd-prod
    ```

+## Optional Production Tasks

+While not necessary to understanding the basic mechanics of el-CICD, these tasks will offer a deeper understanding of how to use it.

-### Upgrading a Release Version, Rolling Forward, and Rolling Back, and Deployment Patching
+### Upgrading a Release Version, Release Regions, Rolling Forward, and Rolling Back

-Upgrading Release Versions, rolling forward, and rolling back in production is exactly the same as deploying a particular version.
+Upgrading Release Versions, rolling forward, and rolling back in production is exactly the same as deploying a particular Release Version.
 To demonstrate, repeat [Deploying to Production](#deploying-to-production) twice, first promoting `1.1.1`, and then to roll back to version `1.0.0`.
+You can optionally try out [Release Regions](developer-guide.md#release-regions) at the same time by redeploying either Release Version with an `east` or `west` Region.
+While only `Test-CICD1` has defined a different configuration for each Region (see how it's `.openshift` directory is organized), the logs and the microservice's environmental ConfigMap will demonstrate the functionality, and overall it will demonstrate that defining and/or deploying with a Region for any microservice is optional.

+### Application Deployment Patching

-Deployment patching in production works by redeploying the same version of the application.  el-CICD is smart enough on a redeployment of the application to only deploy the microservices that were patched, unless otherwise requested.
+Deployment patching in production works much like it did for individual microservices, except now you're redeploying the whole application regardless of how many microservices' deployment configurations were modified.  el-CICD is smart enough on a redeployment of an application to only deploy the microservices that were patched, unless otherwise requested.
 This will be reflected in the promotion summary before final deployment.
+Before testing a Deployment Patch for a release, try redeploying the same Release Version into production to see it fail fast with nothing to do.

+### Hotfixing an Application

+To perform a hotfix, [create a new version of the image for `Test-CICD1`](#create-and-promote-a-new-image), but this time build the microservice to the `test-cicd-hotfix` namespace, and [promote the image](#promoting-microservices) directly to Stg (i.e. skipping the Test environments) by selecting `hotfix to stg` from the `promotionEnvs` dropdown, and then [recreate the `1.0.0` Release Candidate](#create-the-release-candidates) as version `1.0.1`.
+Promote the Release Candidate to Prod to confirm your hotfix was deployed.